IVAs (Individual Voluntary Arrangements): What are they and how do you get one?

 The insolvency practitioner then submits the repayment plan to creditors.
 Creditors won’t recieve back all the money they are owed, but under the terms of the plan they will recoup a percentage of it.
 On the basis that something is better than nothing (and that the amount creditors will receive in an IVA will likely be more than they would get from bankruptcy), creditors will often agree to it.
 Providing creditors representing 75% of the total value of the debt agree, the IVA will be approved.

 Once approved, the debtor makes the agreed monthly payments.
-At the end of the five year period the debt will have been discharged.
+At the end of the typical four year repayment period, the debt will have been discharged.

-How to apply for an IVA (Individual Voluntary Arrangement)
+How to apply for a Scottish IVA (Protected Trust Deed)

-To qualify for an IVA, debts of at least £5,000 must be owed to at least two creditors.
+To qualify for Scotland’s equivalent solution to the IVA, debts of at least £5,000 must be owed to at least two creditors.
 Those debts could include:

 - Finance company loans